samrocketman/addons-homeassistant/wireguard-ui/DOCS.md

 **Be aware that by adding DMZ allowances** you impact the restrictions of the DMZ and in some configurations can make your DMZ inert.
 Meaning it **no longer effectively functions as a DMZ**.
-This original intent of this feature is for a DMZ network capable of connecting to Home Assistant without being able to connect to other RFC1918 private IP addresses.
+The original intent of this feature is for a DMZ network capable of connecting to Home Assistant services without being able to other other RFC1918 private IP addresses.

 Allowances translate into a set of firewall rules.
 Rules which allow DMZ connected VPN hosts to connect tRFC1918 private IP space.
 For example, allowing